 Who I Am

-Although I am primarily an abstract artist with influences from surrealism, I am hugely influenced by the landscapes around me on Bowen Island near Vancouver, BC, and what I see on my travels.
+I am primarily an abstract artist with roots in surrealism and also hugely influenced by the landscapes around me on Bowen Island near Vancouver, BC, and what I see on my travels.
 I think I can say that every piece I’ve ever done has its roots in the natural world—the textures and colors, the shapes and shadows, and most importantly, the emotional pull.
 I paint because I have to reveal what I see for others to respond to and I hope resonate with.

 You could definitely use the word “eclectic” to describe my work.
 I try never to repeat myself and am always searching for new ways to work with my materials.
 In the studio, I paint mostly in acrylics and when I’m traveling, I use pastels and gouache to create drawings based on all the new stimuli I encounter on the road.
 I also love history—both cultural history and the history of art.
 My work is heavily influenced by the great 20th Century masters such as Matisse, Picasso, and particularly the great surrealist artist Max Ernst.
 If you love the work of these artists and others such as Jackson Pollock, Georgia O’Keefe, Nicolas de Staël, and Joan Miró, then I think you’ll see how their influences permeate my work.
 When we travel, I search out art exhibitions and always get new insights.
 I’m also heavily influenced by music, particularly jazz and classical.
 I always have music playing while I’m in the studio—usually classical while I paint and then jazz afterwards.
 My two loves—music and art—are completely intertwined in my paintings and drawings.
 You’ll see rhythms in my brushstrokes and melodies in my colors and shapes.